 A Houston native now based in San Antonio, Texas, Gonzalez’ experiences living in two of the biggest metropolitan cities in the country influence nearly all of his bodies of work—from detailed urban landscapes that pay homage to the workers who build and maintain our cities, to his wearable construction barrel suits, to his paintings that document key features of San Antonio’s musical history displayed permanently in City Hall.

-Gonzalez’s work has been featured widely throughout Texas and the United States, averaging one major solo exhibition a year in addition to numerous group or two-person shows.
-His work is included in the permanent collections of the National Mexican Museum of Art (Chicago, IL), the National Hispanic Cultural Center Art Museum (Albuquerque, NM), Mexic-Arte Museum (Austin, TX), the McNay Art Museum (San Antonio, TX), the University of Texas at San Antonio, and the City of San Antonio, among others.
-He has been featured in Glasstire, Southwest Contemporary, Create!
-Magazine, The San Antonio Express News, La Prensa Texas, and The Oxford American.
+Gonzalez’s work has been featured widely throughout Texas and the United States.
+His work is included in the permanent collections of the National Mexican Museum of Art (Chicago, IL), the National Hispanic Cultural Center Art Museum (Albuquerque, NM), Benson Latin American Collection (Austin, TX), Mexic-Arte Museum (Austin, TX), the McNay Art Museum (San Antonio, TX), the University of Texas at San Antonio, Capital One Financial Services (Plano and San Antonio, TX), and the City of San Antonio, among others.

 Gonzalez earned his M.F.A. in Art from the University of Texas at San Antonio and a B.F.A. in painting from the University of Houston.
 Gonzalez lives in San Antonio with his wife and two daughters.
-In addition to his full-time art career, he manages Werk House SA, a short-term rental Airbnb property and is the Director at Clamp Light Studios & Gallery, an artist-run space in San Antonio.
+In addition to his full-time art career, he manages Werk House SA, a short-term rental Airbnb property and is the Director, Curator & Resident Artist at Clamp Light Studios & Gallery, an artist-run space in San Antonio.